Meekb/Meekb/README.md

 - 🌱 Currently :
     * Independently learning pure Ruby and I'm just about to start Rails
     * [Ruby & Ranch: Build a Midwest Buffet](https://github.com/Meekb/BuildAMidwestBuffet) - An evolving test suite while I'm                   learning Ruby.
 Intended to be a practical example of writing and organizing Ruby tests and as a playful nod to Midwest culture, where       buffet lines are a beloved tradition.
+    * Język Polski I - krok po kroku
+- 🌏 Traveling the world is my greatest passion.
+Some items I have checked off my bucket list:
-- ⚡ Fun fact: I've stood on The Great Wall of China and ridden a two-humped camel through the Gobi desert.
-Ask me about my travels!
+    * Stood upon The Great Wall of China
+    * Rode a two-humped camel through the Gobi Desert
+    * Wandered around the Western Carpathians via Zakopane, Poland

 ## Tech Stack